sangjun927/article-recommendation/README.md

 - `server.py`: Flask server script to serve the web interface.
 - `templates/`: HTML templates for the web interface.
 - `requirements.txt`: Lists all the dependencies required to run the project.

-## Contributing
-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.